Embarrassing Noises with IBD

 I do, though, and it makes eating with others so unenjoyable!
 I both hate it but also know it comes with the territory in my life and has been something I have learned to accept.
 Not like at all, but accept it.

-One of my best friends suffers from Crohn’s Disease and before we got close, she would mention how much noise her stomach made and how embarrassing it was.
+One of my best friends suffers from Crohn’s disease and before we got close, she would mention how much noise her stomach made and how embarrassing it was.
 Then, I remember being around her and saw what she was referring to.
 It was odd because I could tell it really bothered her – even though it was just the two of us.
 And I don’t blame her because I felt the exact same way.
 It is also difficult around new people.
-Just because someone suffers from IBD, doesn’t mean their symptoms are the same, and it doesn’t mean they understand everything you go through with your unique disease.
+Just because someone suffers from Crohn’s or colitis, doesn’t mean their symptoms are the same, and it doesn’t mean they understand everything you go through with your unique disease.
 It also doesn’t mean they will be sensitive.
 They might cope with their disease with humor and think that making a joke lightens the mood.
-Meanwhile, that very joke, while well intentioned, could cause a lot of self esteem issues.
+Meanwhile, that very joke, while well-intentioned, could cause a lot of self-esteem issues.

-The running joke with my boyfriend and I whenever my stomach makes weird noises is
+The running joke with my boyfriend and me whenever my stomach makes weird noises is:

 “Well, I STILL don’t have a sphincter!”